openNDS/mesh11sd/README.md

 ## 1. The mesh11sd project

-  Mesh11sd is a dynamic parameter configuration daemon for 802.11s mesh networks.
+  Mesh11sd is a dynamic management and parameter configuration daemon for 802.11s mesh networks.

   It was originally designed to leverage 802.11s mesh networking at Captive Portal venues.

   This is the open source version and it enables easy and automated mesh network operation with multiple mesh nodes.

-  This version does not require a Captive Portal to be running.
+  It has a comprehensive CLI based API allowing it to be integrated into typical Captive Portal operations but does not require a Captive Portal to be running.

 ## 2. Overview